oschildt/SmartFactory/README.md

 ### To get familiar with the SmartFactory do the following

-- View and study the usage examples in the folder examples.
+- Clone the demo application.
 - Use the script database/restore_database.cmd to create a demo database necessary for some examples.
 - View and study the API documentation in the folder docs.
 - Study the core code of the framework SmartFactory.